Opendigitalradio/ODR-AudioEnc/README.md

 Scenario *mplayer and fifo*
 ---------------------------
-**Warning**: Connection through pipes to ODR-DabMux are deprecated in favour of ZeroMQ.
+**Warning**: Connection through pipes to ODR-DabMux are deprecated in favour of EDI.

 Live Stream resampling (to 32KHz) and encoding from FIFO and preparing for DAB muxer, with FIFO to odr-dabmux using mplayer.
 If there are no data in FIFO, encoder generates silence.